giasemidis/giasemidis.github.io/_posts/2024-04-13-euroleague-midrange-analysis.md

 This analysis was motivated simply by occasionally plotting the shooting charts of teams, see for example [this tweet](https://x.com/g_giase/status/1713184964483686494?s=20), where I started to notice a pattern that winning teams shoot far fewer mid-range buckets than the losing team.
 However, this observation was based on a handful of games and I wanted to properly examine the subject.

-Having complete data from a full season, we are ready to draw a conclusive answer to the quetion.
+Having complete data from a full season, we are ready to draw a conclusive answer to the question.

 ## Definition of mid-range